aorinevo/nyc-node-demo-reappsjs/README.md

   - Updates web.xml with block to avoid having to manually restart the server everytime a change is made.
 * In BloomiesAssets:
   - Updates pom.xml with paths to macysCSS, macysJS, and macysTemplates.
-* Runs grunt server in place of BloomiesAssets.
 * In Apache:
   - Adds cert/key files to cert directory in /etc/apache2/cert (if cert directory does not exist, reapps.js creates it).
   - Adds bcom-httpd-vhosts.conf to /etc/apache2/other (if the file exist and the user wants the file to be overwritten, pass the flag `-f`).